o360/backend/README.md

     endpoint shall be `https://your-server-domain:9090/auth`

 #### Google
-1. Go to https://console.developers.google.com/ and choose the project you created [before](#setting-up-google-account).
+1. Go to https://console.developers.google.com/ and choose the project you created [before](#setting-up-google-account)
 2. Go to OAuth consent screen and set up an application
 3. Go to credentials section
 4. Press "CREATE CREDENTIALS" button and choose "OAuth client ID"